wasamasa/shackle/README.rst

   floating point value between 0 and 1.
 A value of 0.33 for example would make it occupy a third of the original window's size.
   Alternatively you can use an integer value of 1 or greater to display a window of the specified width or height instead.
+If a function is specified, it is called with zero arguments and must return a number of the above two types.

 - ``:frame`` and ``t``: